SnailWalkerYC/SnailWalkerYC.github.io/_posts/2019-08-05-depth-estimation.md

 In supervised depth estimation, the paper [Deep Ordinal Regression Network for Monocular Depth Estimation](http://openaccess.thecvf.com/content_cvpr_2018/html/Fu_Deep_Ordinal_Regression_CVPR_2018_paper.html) got the state-of-art depth estimation accuracy at that time.

 ***

+The DORN eliminated the unnecessary spacial pooling (pooling will reult in undesiable low-resolution feature maps.
+The skip connections and multi-scale are used in deconvolution network) The most important thing is the SID.

+The output depth is discreted into different intervals, so the output can be a regression problem.

 #### Basics of depth models
 - Inverse warping: the traditional warping will map the input frame to output frame, but this kind of warping will make the output data misalignment or multiple value in one position.
 Inverse mapping is the inverse process of this, every pixel data in output frame will find its correspondence in input data.
 In this situation, inverse warping can eliminate the forward warping problem.
 During the inverse warping process, the interpolation can be use to get more accurate results.